-With credit so readily available nowadays, and credit cards being advertised and promoted as a convenient way to shop and spend, getting one or more cards is a temptation that most find hard to resist.
+With credit so readily available nowadays and credit cards being advertised and promoted as a convenient way to shop and spend, getting one or more cards is a temptation that most find hard to resist.

-Many people struggle to avoid spending beyond their budget, and with the discipline involved with monitoring and paying off their debts.
+There are many downsides to credit cards, however.
+Credit card companies make their money from consumers making financial mistakes.
+Many people struggle to avoid spending beyond their budget and with the discipline involved with monitoring and paying off their debts.

 I list the main reasons below why you should think twice before getting one.